michaelprflores/Sparkbox-Apprenticeship/README.md

 My Apprenticeship at Sparkbox
 ==========================

-This is what I did while at Sparkbox for 6 months.
+Stuff I am working on while at Sparkbox for 6 months.